George Carter (basketball): Professional career

 Carter was selected by the Detroit Pistons in the eighth round of the 1967 NBA draft.
 He was also selected by the New Orleans Buccaneers in the 1967 ABA Draft.
-Additionally, was also drafted by the MLB's New York Mets and the NFL's Buffalo Bills.
-Carter, Dave Winfield and Mickey McCarty are the only three people known to have been drafted by four different professional leagues.
+Additionally, he was drafted by the NFL's Buffalo Bills and MLB's New York Mets.
+Carter, Dave Winfield and Mickey McCarty are the only three athletes known to have been drafted by four different professional sports leagues.

 Carter played only one game for the Pistons, and then joined the Washington Caps of the rival American Basketball Association.
 He went on to play seven seasons in the ABA, spending time with eight teams: the Caps, the Virginia Squires, the Carolina Cougars, the Pittsburgh Condors, the New York Nets, the Memphis Sounds, the Baltimore Claws (preseason games only) and the Utah Stars.
 Carter represented the Squires in the 1971 ABA All-Star Game.
 He scored 8,863 combined ABA/NBA career points.